Visiting Newport RI on a Budget - Take an Insider's Look at The Cheaper Side of Newport

 All Beaches in Rhode Island Are FREE!!

 Yes, there are parking fees, but everybody has free access to the ocean everywhere in this state.
 So how do you avoid the fees?
 Simple, ride your bike or walk to the beach in Newport.
-If you have the car, you can park on a few close sidestreets and walk right onto the beach for the day.
+If you have the car, you can park on a few close sidestreets and walk right onto the beach for the day or just arrive after 6pm when most beaches stop charging parking fees.
 Another great suggestion is to go to a small, rocky beach located right on the CliffWalk.
 You can even park your car for free here just a few steps from the beach!
 If you don't require all the beach amenities like bathrooms, showers and food, this is an awesome location to spend overlooking the crashing waves on the rocks.
 Similarly, if you venture out on ocean drive, there are a few sandy coves where you can relax and swim in the ocean for free.
 One of our favorites is King's Beach, right on Ocean Drive.
 If you're a diver, this is also a favorite spot.
 Lastly, there is a beautiful sandy beach right at the beginning of the drive locally called "Rejects Beach", but its actually the public part of the very exclusive Spouting Rock Beach Association and Bailey's Beach.
 The only caveat here is that there is NO parking at all, and you will probably have to bike here from town (about 10 minutes) or take a taxi to get here.
 The upside is that this beach rivals almost any other in the area and its FREE!

 Newport Offers a Lot of History to Explore Even Without Visiting the Mansions